DanielRanLehmann/google-search-history/README.md

 ````
 2) Open Chrome and go to chrome://extensions

-3) Lastly, drag and drop the google-search-history folder into your extensions page and install it.
+3) Lastly, drag and drop this repository into your extensions and install it.

-4) Done!

 Usage
 ===============